Tsuga heterophylla: Distribution and habitat

+Ecology

 Western hemlock is a very shade-tolerant tree; among associated species in the Pacific Northwest, it is matched or exceeded in shade tolerance only by Pacific yew and Pacific silver fir.
 Young plants typically grow up under the canopy of other conifers such as Sitka spruce or Douglas-fir, where they can persist for decades waiting to exploit a gap in the canopy.
-They eventually replace these conifers, which are relatively shade-intolerant, in climax forest.
-However, storms and wildfires will create larger openings in the forest where these other species can then regenerate.
-Its thin bark and shallow roots makes it susceptible to fire.
-At higher elevations, the species can be found mingling with T. mertensiana (mountain hemlock), seeming to take on some of its characteristics although there is no hard evidence of hybridization.
+They eventually replace these conifers, which are relatively shade intolerant, in climax forest.
+Storms and wildfires will create larger openings in the forest where these other species can then regenerate.
+Its thin bark and shallow roots makes Western hemlock susceptible to fire.
+At higher elevations, the species can be found mingling with mountain hemlock and seeming to take on some of its characteristics, although there is no conclusive evidence of hybridization.

 Western hemlock forms ectomycorrhizal associations with some well-known edible fungi such as chanterelles (Cantharellus formosus, C. subalbidus, and Craterellus tubaeformis).
 It is capable of associating with wood-decay fungi in addition to soil fungi; this enables its seedlings to survive on rotting stumps and logs.
 Older forests are damaged by rot-causing fungi, dwarf mistletoe, and leaf-consuming insects such as Acleris gloverana and Lambdina fiscellaria.